BellowingMeadows/BellowingMeadows/README.md

 As the user stories varied a lot in terms of intended use for the website, the interaction design needed to be intuitive enough to allow users to quickly learn how to navigate the site and find exactly what they are looking for.

-* A nonlinear structure (achieved via a fixed navigation bar on each page) was needed in order to allow users to pick and choose sections they wish to navigate at any point during their journey.
+* A nonlinear structure (achieved via a fixed navigation bar on each page) would allow users to pick and choose sections they wish to navigate at any point during their journey.
 * The active page would need to be highlighted to help the user understand where on the website they had arrived.
 * Navigation links, as well as any other buttons or links as part of a page’s content, needed to change colour when hovered over or clicked on to provide user feedback.
 * The same colour scheme and design themes have to be applied across all pages to maintain consistency.